featurevisor/featurevisor/docs/integrations/partykit.md

 - We have a Featurevisor project in a Git repository
 - We have a CI/CD pipeline that builds our datafiles and deploys them to a CDN
-  - The CI/CD pipeline with send a message to our PartyKit server whenever there are new changes in our Featurevisor project
+  - The CI/CD pipeline will send a message to our PartyKit server whenever there are new changes in our Featurevisor project
 - Our PartyKit server will receive the message and broadcast it to all connected apps
 - Our application(s) will listen to the message and trigger a new refresh of our SDK instance